Transport properties for driven granular fluids in situations close to homogeneous steady states: Transport coefficients

 At first order in spatial gradients, the proportionality constant $\zeta_U$ is a new transport coefficient for granular fluids \cite{GD99,L05}.
 For a driven gas, $\zeta_U$ can be written as

 where

 and the collision frequencies $\omega$ and $\nu_\gamma$ are

+In Eq.\ \eqref{5.21}, for the sake of simplicity, the contributions proportional to the derivatives $\partial a_2/\partial \chi$ and $\partial a_2/\partial \theta$ have been neglected.
 Note that the first-order contribution $\zeta_U$ to the cooling rate vanishes for elastic gases ($\alpha=1$, arbitrary solid volume fraction $\phi$).
 However, for dilute inelastic gases ($\phi=0$, arbitrary values of the coefficient of restitution $\alpha$), at variance with the undriven case \cite{BDKS98} there is here a nonzero contribution to $\zeta_{U}$ proportional to $(\partial a_{2}/\partial \xi^*)_\text{s}$ [see Eq.\ \eqref{5.21}].
 This result is consistent with those obtained \cite{Pablo12} from the Boltzmann equation.

 The expressions for the Navier-Stokes transport coefficients obtained by using the choice B (i.e., when the condition \eqref{3.5} holds locally and so, $\partial_t^{(0)}T=0$) are displayed in the Appendix \ref{appD}.
 While the expressions of $\eta$ and $\lambda$ are also given by Eqs.\ \eqref{5.7}--\eqref{5.9}, the forms of $\kappa$ and $\mu$ are different to those derived from the choice A.